open-xchange/appsuite-middleware/documentation/Components/Sharing/sharing.md

 Since guest users are not able to use the default login page for regular users, a custom logout location for guest users should be specified where guest users are taken to after clicking logout explicitly, or if their session expired.

-If a share is consumed "directly", e.g. by downloading the binary contents of a file share directly (see [[#Consuming Shares|Consuming Shares]] for details), the guest sessions is terminated instantly after serving the request.
+If a share is consumed "directly", e.g. by downloading the binary contents of a file share directly (see [Consuming Shares](#Consuming_Shares) for details), the guest sessions is terminated instantly after serving the request.

 __Administrator Notes:__

-* The logout location for guest accounts can be specified at (tbd.)
+* The logout location for guest accounts can be customized via `guestLogoutLocation` in the file `as-config.yml` (see file `as-config-default.yml` for an example)

 ## Share Notifications